harrkout/dotfiles/README.md

 4. Fan module (just so to know when to expect a helicopter sound blast
 5. Popup Calendar (yad application made floating via bspwmrc)

+# Changes to come
+1. tlp config for T440p ( went from 13w to 8.9w -- yay)
+2. rofi command and theme
+3. maybe try pywall?
+4. kitty config (and kitty-cat)